Marco Verratti: Pescara

+2001–06: Youth career

 The first youth team Verratti was affiliated with was that of Manoppello, a historic team of Pescara, that in 2001 merged with the newly born Manoppello Arabona.
 He remained there until 2006 when he entered the youth of Pescara.

+2008–10: Debut season and key performances

 Verratti made his first team debut in the 2008–09 season at the age of 15 years and 9 months.
 In the 2009–10 season, he appeared more regularly for Pescara, and since then became a key player in the first team.
 His performances generated national media coverage as a potential star of the future and Italian international.

+2011–12: Player of the season and departure

 With Zdeněk Zeman as manager, Verratti excelled as a deep-lying playmaker in a Pescara team which won the 2011–12 Serie B title playing "the best football in Italy", earning promotion to Serie A the following season.
 After helping Pescara to promotion to Serie A, Verratti received the 2012 Bravo Award for the best player under the age of 21 in Europe, and was reportedly wanted by Napoli, Roma and Juventus, as well as Carlo Ancelotti's Paris Saint-Germain.
 At the 2012 AIC Gran Gala del Calcio, he was elected the best player of the 2011–12 Serie B season, along with former Pescara teammates Ciro Immobile and Lorenzo Insigne.

 Paris Saint-Germain

-2012–2014: Debut season, individual awards
+2012–2014: Debut season and individual awards

 On 18 July 2012, Verratti signed a five-year contract with Paris Saint-Germain in Ligue 1.
 On 2 September 2012, Verratti made his competitive debut for PSG in an away Ligue 1 match against Lille.
 Twelve days later, he assisted Javier Pastore's opening goal in his first competitive appearance at the Parc des Princes, a 2–0 Ligue 1 defeat of Toulouse.

 On 18 September 2012, he made his UEFA Champions League debut in a 4–1 group stage defeat of Dynamo Kyiv.
 He ended his first season in the French capital by winning the 2012–13 Ligue 1 title.
 On 20 August 2013, Verratti signed a one-year extension to his contract with PSG, keeping him at the club until 2018.

 Verratti's second season with PSG was even more successful than the first as the team retained its Ligue 1 title and won the Coupe de la Ligue and the 2013 Trophée des Champions.
 Verratti was named as the Ligue 1 Young Player of the Year and included in the Ligue 1 Team of the Year for the 2013–14 season.

 2014–2017: First goals and contract extension

 On 30 September 2014, Verratti scored his first competitive goal for PSG, a header in a 3–2 home win over Barcelona in the group stage of the Champions League.
 On 18 January 2015, Verratti scored his first goal in Ligue 1, in a 4–2 home win over Evian.

-In August 2016, Verratti signed a 3-year extension to his contract, keeping him at the club until 2021.
+In August 2016, Verratti signed a three-year extension to his contract, keeping him at the club until 2021.